chrkau/christiankaula.com/code/2011-10-01-where-to-not-put-django-templates.md

 ## But that's the Django way!

 No, sorry to disappoint you.
 And no that does not help with a structured project layout.
 Remember that it's good style to design Django apps as reusable?
-You probably do and you are probably thinking: /"Haha!
+You probably do and you are probably thinking: *"Haha!
 Right!
 Now what do you say to that?!"* I answer: My point exactly.

 Let's assume you strife to design your apps in a reusable manner.
 Good for you.
 Now think of how often you have multiple projects with equaling HTML layouts.
 My guess is you don't have those very often.
 So that means the templates that came with your neat reusable app have to be customized to the project.
 And suddenly your app isn't that reusable anymore just because you bundled templates with it.